Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/Explaining Transformers Logic.md

 Tokens are the basic units of text that a machine learning model (especially language models like GPT) uses to process language.<br/>
 They are not necessarily words — they can be:

-Entire words (apple)
+ - Entire words (weather)

-Parts of words (un, believ, able)
+ - Parts of words (un, believ, able)

-Punctuation marks (., !, ,)
+ - Punctuation marks (., !, ,)

-Whitespace or special symbols
+ - Whitespace or special symbols

-🛠️ Why Use Tokens Instead of Words?
+### Why Use Tokens Instead of Words?
 Computers can’t understand text directly.
-Language models need numbers, so the text is broken into tokens and mapped to numerical IDs using a tokenizer.
+Language models need numbers, so the text is broken into tokens and mapped to numerical IDs using a tokenizer.<br/>
 This gives the model a consistent and manageable way to process inputs of varying complexity.

 Example: "I love Transformers!"